donderom/donderom.github.io/content/posts/adaptive-reranker-weight.md

 $$RMSE = \sqrt{\frac{1}{n}\sum_{i=1}^{n}(y_{i}-x_{i})^{2}}$$

-Using the scores from above it can be calculated as follows:
+Using the scores from above, it can be calculated as follows:

 ```py
 import numpy as np